 3. Think about user intent

-You can find the keywords that your target audience uses through Google’s Keyword Planner, auto-complete suggestions, and browser extensions like Keyword Surfer.
+You can find the keywords that your target audience uses through browser extensions like Keyword Surfer, and Google’s Keyword Planner.

 4. Avoid using jargon